ubopod/QM1100/README.md

 Here's a short description of each value on each column:

-Column  1.
-Feeder ID number
+  1. Feeder ID number

-Column  2. part orientation in degrees on the feeder (must be calcuated by user)
+  2. Part orientation in degrees on the feeder (must be calcuated by user)

-Column  3.
-Component name/value as it appears on the Eagle mounting list (.mnt file)
+  3. Component name/value as it appears on the Eagle mounting list (.mnt file)

-Column  4.
-Component package it appears on the Eagle mounting list (.mnt file)
+  4. Component package it appears on the Eagle mounting list (.mnt file)

-Column  5.
-Component z-axis height in machine units; 700 is the default but for taller parts it must be adjusted.
+  5. Component z-axis height in machine units; 700 is the default but for taller parts it must be adjusted.
 Please a look at machine manual for more info.

-Column  6.
-QM Vision enabled for this component.
+  6. QM Vision enabled for this component.
 Default is No. If you wish to set up vision, consult with manual and change to Yes.

-Column  7.
-Path to Vision file.
+  7. Path to Vision file.
 Default is “””no””” if QM Vision is not selected.

-Column  8.
-Whether to skip placing components on this feeder.
+  8. Whether to skip placing components on this feeder.
 Default is No.

-Column  9.
-Pause time before attampting to pick component from tray.
+  9. Pause time before attampting to pick component from tray.
 Default is 0 seconds.

-Column  10.
-Notes regarding components on feader.
+  10. Notes regarding components on feader.
 Default is None.

-Column  11.
-Whether the component is an IC.
+  11. Whether the component is an IC.
 Default is No.

-3. calculating the rotation angle
+  12. Calculating the rotation angle

 This is a tricky part that requires some geometic imagination.
 Orientation of the part on the feeder and orientation of the board, as well as rotation direction (CW/CCW) of the machine picking head.